 Be genuine and sincere.
 This will come across to the customer as if you are in this together and want to make it right.
 The guest’s perception doesn’t need to be right or wrong.
 All that matters is that you are understanding towards their needs and work to resolve the situation.

 Next, offer a solution to the customer.
-If you need time to talk to your manager, let the customer know that you will discuss with your team.
+If you need time to talk to your manager, let the customer know that you will discuss it with your team.
 Always offer solutions that can be done as opposed to resolutions that are impossible.
-Keep in mind that there is always a solution.
-If the customer asks for a resolution that cannot be done, focus on finding something that will meet the same need instead of denying the request.
+Keep in mind that there is always room for handling complaints.
+If the customer asks for a resolution that cannot be done, focus on finding something that will meet the same need.
+Do not instantly deny the request.

 If the customer is unhappy with the solution that has been provided, think about other options that could be done to remedy the situation.
 It’s important that the customer sees that you are working with them to satisfy their needs.
 Once you agree on the solution, put the plan into action.
 Addressing the concerns right away will allow both you and the customer to put the situation to rest and enjoy the remainder of the experience at your restaurant with their family or friends.